Class C Assault: Assault by Contact or Threat

 Texas Criminal Law

 Under certain circumstances, the Texas crime of Assault can be classified as a “Class C” misdemeanor.
-Instead of making an arrest, police often issue citations for Class C assault, and defendants are required to return to court to answer the complaint.
-However, police are increasingly often making arrests for Class C assaults because of departmental policies that require police officers to arrest someone if they respond to a domestic disturbance.
+Instead of making an arrest, police often issue citations for Class C Assault.
+However, police are increasingly often making arrests for these offenses because of departmental policies that require police officers to arrest someone in every domestic disturbance call.

 Have you been charged with Class C Assault?
-Book a consultation to discuss legal representation with criminal defense attorney Paul Saputo today.
+Book a consultation to discuss legal representation with attorneys Paul Saputo and Nicholas Toufexis today.

 Or apply for a free consultation here